harshil21/python-mscl/README.md

 Unofficial Python package for the [Microstrain Communication Library](https://github.com/LORD-MicroStrain/MSCL/tree/master).

-This library just makes it so that we can install the MSCL library using pip.
-Wheels are not provided.
-This will fetch the necessary files for your architecture and python version, and then build the wheel for you.
+This library just makes it so that we can install the MSCL library using pip, and directly provides the wheels!

-It is therefore recommended to use a cache for your CI or package manager, unless you're okay with the ~20MB download every time you run your CI.
+Only Python 3.x wheels are provided.
+If you need Python 2.x wheels, please open an issue.

 ### Installation